influxdata/telegraf/plugins/inputs/ssl/README.md

-# Example Input Plugin
+# Check SSL Input Plugin

 This input plugin will return how much time (in seconds) left for a SSL cert to expire.
-A string will be returned as field to show the error message for those servers in the list that have failed for some reason.
-If site is ok, "error" field will be empty
+Warning, this check doesnt verify if SSL is valid/secure or not.

 ### Configuration:

 ```
-# SSL request given a server, a Port, a timeout and a skipverify flag
+# SSL request given a list of servers (server:port) and a timeout
 [[inputs.check_ssl]]
   ## Servers ( Default [] )
   servers = ["github.com:443"]